AnychainX/Live-Commerce-Chat/README.md

 A real-time live shopping platform built with **Remix**, **Socket.IO**, and **TypeScript**.
 Think **QVC meets Instagram Live** - merchants broadcast live video while showcasing products, and viewers can buy in real-time during the stream.

+> **📹 NOTE ABOUT VIDEO STREAMING:** This demo uses a **template HLS video stream** for demonstration purposes.
+In a production environment, sellers would start their own live streams using services like Mux, AWS IVS, or similar platforms, and provide the HLS playback URL when creating a room.
+See the [Video Streaming Setup](#-video-streaming-setup) section for details.

 ## ✨ Features

 ### 🛍️ Multi-Room Shopping